mikelui/mikelui.github.io/_posts/2018-07-22-jekyll-nested-blocks.md

 Let's start this blog off with some straight-forward informative posts.
 As I'm still updating the look of this site, which uses the popular [Jekyll][jekyll] static site generation framework, I thought it would be nice to share some useful tidbits I've learned.
-Since this is the first real post, I apologize in advance for any dissociative identity disorder exhibited in the tone and writing.
+This is the first real post so I apologize in advance for any dissociative identity disorder exhibited in the tone and writing.
 {: .lead}